OUR MAN IN VIETNAM: THE COLOR PHOTOGRAPHY OF LARRY BURROWS

 12/ Huế, Vietnam 1969

 Huế is an old city located in central Vietnam.
 In 1968 it had been held for a time by the North Vietnamese and the population had been forced to attend "re-education" classes to induct them into Communism.
 Many who did not perform well disappeared and were later found, when Huế was re-taken by the South Vietnamese Army, in mass graves.
 A woman finds her husband has been assassinated by the NVA - his body is already in a plastic bag, ready to be buried.
 The young woman tenderly holds his head with her right hand, while screaming, as saliva pours out of her mouth.
 Note how Burrows uses the horizon line in the back to only give a very slight sense of the sky that looks like a vast ocean - a crucial space of liberation for the picture where it can open out and breathe.
 The triangle of the hat mirrors the triangle formed by the woman and her husband.
 Despite the fact that the photo depicts an atrocity committed by the NVA, the shot, in all of its horror, is the beginning of the end for the South Vietnamese Army and the US in Vietnam.
-In private talks that were taped and released many years after the fact, Lyndon Johnson acknowledged that the war could not be won as early as 1967, but refused to be the first American president to loose a war - in effect the men, women and children who died after that time, did so to preserve the image of Lyndon Johnson, and then Richard Nixon who followed him, who shared those ideas, and were bound to the strategies and protocol established by the Pentagon.
+In private talks that were taped and released many years after the fact, Lyndon Johnson acknowledged that the war could not be won as early as 1967, but refused to be the first American president to loose a war - in effect the men, women and children who died after that time, did so to preserve the image of Lyndon Johnson, and then Richard Nixon who followed him, who shared those ideas of American exceptionalism, and was bound, like his predecessor, to the strategies and protocol established by the Pentagon, which had dictated the terms of the war from before the beginning.

 5. Whose War is It?